The paralegal profession is competitive and legal work experience is often required by employers

 - organise diaries, schedule meetings and respond to telephone queries

-- write first document drafts and proofread documents
+- write first document drafts, such as contracts, and proofread documents

-- analyse and input data, write articles for internal or external circulation
+- write articles for internal or external circulation

-- organise case files, attend court inquests, transcribe legal opinion and compile litigation bundles
+- organise case files, attend court inquests and tribunals, transcribe legal opinion and compile litigation bundles

 - network with clients and build valuable relationships

-If you are based in Scotland, please see the Scottish Paralegal Association website for relevant information.
+If you're based in Scotland, see the Scottish Paralegal Association website for relevant information.

 Working hours depend on the role and nature of work.
-Your official working hours may be between 9am and 5pm, however, you will be expected to work longer hours during busy periods.
+Your official working hours may be between 9am and 5pm.
+However, you'll typically be expected to work longer hours during busy periods.

 What to expect

-- Competition for paralegal roles in commercial firms can be fierce as many Legal Practice Course (LPC) or Bar Professional Training Course (BPTC) graduates seek paralegal experience while looking for a training contract or pupillage.
+- Competition for paralegal roles in commercial firms can be fierce, as many law graduates wanting to become a solicitor or barrister seek paralegal experience.

 - Variation and intensity of work can depend on the firm, the size of the team you are supporting and how many paralegals are working in the team.